blarney-lang/blarney/README.md

     fetch <== 1
 ```

-Let's now look at a 3-stage pipeline implemention of the same ISA.
+Let's now look at a 3-stage pipeline implemention of the same ISA that
-Unfortunately, it's a bit too long to give the code listing here, so
+has a CPI much closer to 1.
+Unfortunately, it's a bit too long to
-we provide a
+in-line the code listing here, so we provide a
 [link](https://github.com/POETSII/blarney/blob/master/Examples/CPU/CPU.hs)
 instead.
-Although the ISA is very simple, it does
+Although the ISA is very simple, it does contain a few
-contain a few challenges for a pipelined implementation, namely
+challenges for a pipelined implementation, namely *control hazards*
-*control hazards* (due to the branch instruction) and *data hazards*
+(due to the branch instruction) and *data hazards* (due to the add
-(due to the add instruction).
-We resolve data hazards using *register
+instruction).
+We resolve data hazards using *register forwarding* and
-forwarding* and control hazards using a *pipeline flush*.
+control hazards using a *pipeline flush*.

 ## API 1: Primitives